 Money Heist: Part 5 is going to be an epic conclusion to the series, and it’s a sure bet that fans are going to be on pins and needles to find out all that happens, especially considering the season is being split into two volumes.

-Money Heist: Part 5 Vol. 1 will hit the streaming service on Sept.
+Money Heist: Part 5 Vol. 1 hit the streaming service on Sept.
 3, with five episodes immediately available for Netflix subscribers to watch.
 Money Heist: Part 5 Vol. 2 will contain the remaining five episodes of the final season and will be released three months later on Dec.
 3.

 Netflix followed this same strategy with another one of its recent hits, Lupin.
 It seems to be their way of keeping fans engaged with shows for longer than the binge sessions they often had in the past.